Edinburgh in 2 Days: everything you need to know

 Discover Mary King's Close

-Mary King's Close is an unparalleled tour through old shopping streets and even victims' rooms.
+In particular, Mary King's Close is an unparalleled tour through old shopping streets and even victims' rooms.
 A true journey back in time to the era when this disease struck Europe, don't miss it!

-- Visiting hours: Sunday to Thursday from 10am to 5pm; Friday and Saturday from 10am to 9pm.
+- Visiting hours: Sunday to Thursday from 10 am to 5 pm; Friday and Saturday from 10 am to 9 pm.

-Stop at Victoria Street
+Stop off at Victoria Street

 In addition, it is separated into two levels that allow you to have different perspectives of the Royal Mile, and take the best pictures of the Old Town.
 Get your camera ready.

-Search for "Bobby" in Greyfiars Cemetery
+Search for "Bobby" at Greyfiars Cemetery

 Visit Holyrood Palace

-Besides having a very beautiful architecture, it is a very photographed place for lovers of green and ancient spaces.
+In addition to having a very beautiful architecture, it is a very photographed place for lovers of green and ancient spaces.

-- Visiting hours: daily from 9:30 am to 6 pm from April to October; the rest of the months it closes at 4 pm.
+- Visiting hours: daily from 9:30 am to 6 pm from April to October; the rest of the months closes at 4 pm.

 End the day at Calton Hill

 From the heights, you can identify the monument to Dugald Stewart in the foreground and, behind, the Old Town and Edinburgh Castle.
+And if you're really tired from the day, don't hesitate to hop on the Edinburgh sightseeing bus.

-Day 2 : discovering the New Town
+Day 2: Discover the New Town

 At the end of the 18th century, what is the new part of the city of Edinburgh was built.
 Yes, of course, it's not that new.
 But the reality is that the Old Town was becoming too small for the number of people who lived in it, and the wealthiest families decided to create a suburb on the outskirts.

-Starting the day at the Scott Monument
+Start the day at the Scott Monument

 In addition to the beauty of the monument, the panoramic views are very nice from this point of the city.
 A recharge of energy and motivation to start this second day.

-Visit Princes Street Gardens
+Stroll Princes Street Gardens

 Besides being an excellent place to relax in the heart of the city, they are also located at a privileged height that will allow you to enjoy the views of the Old Town and Edinburgh Castle.
 The distinctive features that everyone wants to photograph are its giant floral clock and the old Victorian iron fountain.

-National Gallery of Scotland
+Visit the National Gallery of Scotland

 Once you finish your tour of the gardens, just off to the side you'll find the National Gallery of Scotland.

-Dean Village
+Discover the charm of Dean Village

 You will enjoy a landscape of stone houses and bridges, surrounded by greenery, just ten minutes walk from the National Gallery of Scotland.
 What do you think?

-Getting to know the main streets: George Street and Rose Street
+Get to know the main streets: George Street and Rose Street

 These avenues are the most famous of the New Town and a stroll along them is really charming.